bylexus/pcms/doc/site/reference/index.md

 ├── pcms-config.yaml          # The config file for the site
 ├── site/                     # The site dir contains the page content, and listens to the "/" route │   ├── index.html            # additional page content / templates
-│   ├── variables.yaml        # A YAML file containing variables.
-Inherited to all (sub-)pages
 │   └── ... more files/folder # add your source files/folders as needed
 └── templates                 # pongo2 templates for your html / markdown content
     ├── base.html             # a pongo2 template, e.g. a base html template